Killashandra (novel): Plot summary

 Killashandra Ree is in debt to the Heptite Guild and desperate to make enough money to escape Ballybran before the seasonal sonic storms.
 The Guildmaster offers her an opportunity to travel to the music-loving planet of Optheria to install a set of Crystals on their damaged Crystal-powered organ in time for their upcoming Music Festival, an easy task that will allow Killashandra to clear her debt and escape the storms.
 She is also to gather information on Optheria, a 'peaceful' planet alleged to be so perfect that none of its citizens ever desire to travel elsewhere.
-Shortly Killashandra discovers the organ was deliberately sabotaged, and begins to suspect that Optherian officials are concealing the full truth about both the organ and the happiness of its citizens.
+Killashandra soon discovers that the organ was deliberately sabotaged, and begins to suspect that Optherian officials are concealing the full truth about both the organ and the happiness of its citizens.

-Attacked on arrival, later Killashandra is kidnapped before she can even begin to investigate, regaining consciousness to find herself marooned alone on a small tropical island.
+Attacked on arrival, Killashandra is later kidnapped before she can even begin to investigate, regaining consciousness to find herself marooned alone on a small tropical island.
 After weeks of fending for herself she decides to swim the open sea from one island to another to reach civilization, and finally lands on a large, populated one.
-There she comes face to face with her kidnapper Lars Dahl, a former music student on the mainland and conspirator, but her weeks of exposure have so altered Killashandra's appearance that Lars does not recognize her; she gains his confidence and learns he is part of a rebel conspiracy, and why.
+There she comes face to face with her kidnapper Lars Dahl, a former music student on the mainland and conspirator, but her weeks of exposure have so altered Killashandra's appearance that Lars does not recognize her; she gains his confidence and learns he is part of a rebel conspiracy.
 Killashandra confirms that Optherian leadership effectively prevent unhappy citizens from leaving the planet, in violation of Federation law, and that they use the Crystal organs to transmit highly illegal subliminal hallucinations, brainwashing the population at the seasonal Music Festivals in order to keep them compliant.
 The conspirators, who are less influenced by subliminals, made a plan to destroy the organ, then kidnap the Crystal Singer sent to repair it to create an interplanetary incident that would demand a full Federation investigation.